Apple has removed the option to purchase a new iPhone on a two year AT&T contract from its online store.

 AT&T is the updated Cingular.
 I remember them from the early 2000s as a kid, never had experience with them but buddy, they alone have been gone for years.
 If you want something as good as Cingular, tmobile got your back.
 There are also countless carrier partners to that are decent leading like cricket, boost, metro pcs, trackfone, etc.

 From where I live, tmobile never disappoints me.
-I get kick ass coverage and speed with great customer service.
+I get great coverage and speed with great customer service.
 They weren't kidding with uncarrier business, but that's just me!
 AT&T is greedy and is following every tmobile idea ever mentioned with slow-medium speed and coverage, sprint which tries to make better deals doesn't have lte advantage at slowest lte speed yet to known, and Verizon?
 Only coverage is their advantage, no speed, little to no customer service, and somewhat good lte speed.

 Smart!
 I mean who really wants AT&T anyway?
 You can't get anything good without paying a heaping price, not to mention constantly being a t-mobile wannabe.